 CASB ingests a part of traffic from the existing network security solutions to gain visibility into the content of data in the packet capture deployment mode.
 When the web proxy firewalls are integrated with a CASB, they can be configured to copy and forward the cloud traffic to the CASB so that the Data Loss Prevention (DLP) policies can be evaluated.

 Custom content-disposition headers are used by many cloud services to improve the performance of these applications.
 But these custom headers can also prevent the content inspection for Data Loss Protection by network security solutions.
 CASB can be used to inspect cloud traffic and generate alerts for DLP policy violations.
 It can also evaluate Data Loss Prevention Policies and leverage detailed cloud signatures.

 3. Proxy Chaining

-Many organizations already have a web proxy firewalls and would not want a different endpoint agent, but a CASB can be implemented for forwarding proxy.
+Many organizations already have web proxy firewalls and would not want a different endpoint agent, but a CASB can be implemented for forwarding proxy.
 Thus, the downstream web proxy firewalls route all the cloud traffic through the CASB in proxy chaining.
 CASB can hence enforce real-time governance and issue security protocols for the data traffic.
-CASB can enforce access control policy, which limits the cloud service functionality.
-It can display alerts and send emails when the user tries to access service outside the system.
+CASB can enforce an access control policy, which limits the cloud service functionality.
+It can display alerts and send emails when the user tries to access a service outside the system.
 It can also direct the users to approved cloud services and justify its access.
 In proxy chaining mode, a CASB can enforce inline DLP policies and check policy violations that are impossible in packet capture mode.